Coffee with a 'hug'

 Ernster L'esprit café – La Belle Etoile

-What better way to banish the strains of shopping than a coffee pitstop at the café in this bookshop?
+What better way to banish the strains of shopping than a coffee pitstop at this café in a bookshop?
 Snug tables line the perimeter and give it an intimate feel.
 An added bonus – you can browse for books after your caffeine fix.
 Cupcakes, muffins and gluten-free pastries are available too.

 Other hygge coffee options:

-Comfy brown leather chairs and sofas make Downtown Café on Rue Chimay a family option, while the Golden Bean - The Coffee Experience on the same road gets a thumbs up for its chili chocolate, free Wi-Fi and the fact it changes its mugs with the seasons.
-The busy Coffee Fellows in Place de Paris has a light airy feel with comfortable leather armchairs and black sofas.
+Comfy brown leather chairs and sofas make Downtown Café on rue Chimay a family option, while the Golden Bean - The Coffee Experience on the same road gets a thumbs up for its chili chocolate, free Wi-Fi and the fact it changes its mugs with the seasons.
+The busy Coffee Fellows in Place de Paris has a light airy feel with comfortable leather armchairs and black sofas (although on a recent visit the granola smoothie was disappointing).
+Also in Gare, the newly opened Florence Speciality Coffee serves sustainable coffee from Africa, locally roasted, plus organic wines.
+Bloom coffee shop also in the Gare area has minimalist decor but lovingly prepared fresh coffee and home-made cakes.

 Out of town, consider Bistro Lënster on Junglinster's main street is decked in plush padded chairs and soft banquettes.